 The policy of the Kuraray Group outside Japan is to continue to comply with the rigorous environmental regulations of the respective countries and regions where each production site is located and to conduct quantitative control.
 Until fiscal 2017, total emissions were on an upward trend due to the incorporation of businesses and the construction and expansion of production facilities.
 However, emissions have been decreasing since fiscal 2018 due to measures to expand exhaust gas treatment equipment at some sites and improve operational control.
-Emissions in fiscal 2021 were 374 tons.
+Emissions in 2022 were 367 tons.

 ※Substances subject to the PRTR Law and substances designated by the Japan Chemical Industry Association